getyoti/yoti-face-capture-android/README.md

 This integer will require "n" number of frames to be as similar as possible in terms of width/hight and x/y position.
 The purpose of this is to avoid capturing blurry images.
 When this requirement is not met `FaceNotStable` error is returned.

+### Provide Landmarks
+If set to true, SDK will return facial landmark points for both original and cropped images on  valid face.
+These set of points are nullable

+### Provide Smile Score
+If set to true, SDK will return smile score on valid face.
+These score is a nullable value

 ### 3. Retreive your view
 ```